 Gwyn Dill Pickles

-Often called kosher-style dill pickles, these are quick to make.
+Often called kosher-style dill pickles, these are quick to make with cucumbers, garlic, and dill.
 Use either small whole cucumbers or cut larger ones into quarters.
 Because dill pickles have such a bold flavor, it only takes a small serving to flavor your food.
 Top a burger or sandwich with just two or three slices.
-Add just 1 tablespoon of chopped dill pickles to potato, pasta or tuna salad for the intense flavor.
+Add just 1 tablespoon of chopped dill pickles to potato salad, pasta salad or tuna salad for the intense flavor.
 Alum powder, found in the spice section of many grocery stores, may be used in pickling recipes as a preservative to maintain fruit and vegetable crispness.
+In pickling do not use iodized salt as it may darken pickles.
+Hollow pickles may result from poorly developed cucumbers, holding cucumbers too long before pickling or the brine solution being too strong or too weak.

 Ingredients